In the modern world, most of us have higher levels of anxiety than is either natural or healthy for us.

 It is safe to say that some studies suggest that a higher intake of magnesium is associated with lower depressive symptoms, including anxiety.

-So, studies show that 68% of Americans and 72% of middle aged French adults do not eat the recommended amount of magnesium.
-Indeed, lack of magnesium is the second largest deficiency in the modern world.
+So, studies show that 68% of Americans and 72% of middle-aged French adults do not eat the recommended amount of magnesium.
+Indeed, a lack of magnesium is the second-largest deficiency in the modern world.

 Do not worry about overdose as too much magnesium taken from food in the diet does not pose a health risk in healthy people.

 Anyway, we are aiming for a healthy, balanced diet rich in foods that naturally help with anxiety.

 For an idea of how much magnesium you need, the Recommended Dietary Allowance for adult women is 310 to 320 mg and for men 400 to 420 mg per day.